StefanBRas/pytest-shared-session-scope/README.md

 ```

 It differs from normal fixtures in two ways:
+- It cannot yield or return None
 - If it yields it must yield twice - once to optionally calculate the value, once to yield the value to the test
 - If it yields, a `CleanupToken` is send back in the second yield.
 This can be used to determine if the worker should do any cleanup.

-If the fixture "just" returns a value it works too without any modifications.
+If the fixture "just" returns a value it works too without any modifications (Except not being allow to return None).

 ## Why?